Update / Wildfire: Local crews returning from the Mosier Creek blaze

 "Until we get substantial rain for four, five or six days, we have to be vigilant," Smythe said.

-Outdoor burning is banned in the county and residents should avoid moving to help prevent wildfires, Smythe said.
+Outdoor burning is banned in the county and residents should avoid mowing to help prevent wildfires, Smythe said.

 New Details posted at 2 p.m.
 August 17